-The diagram in Fig. 27 provides structuring of the areas of issue.
+The diagram in Fig. 27 is a structured way of presenting issue-related areas.
 It visualises a number of actual or potential areas for co-operation (or conflict).
-An arrow in the diagram indicates that the stakeholder has an interest in an issue.
+The arrows in the diagram indicate that the stakeholder has an interest in an issue.
 The specific interest is likely to be different for each stakeholder.
-Some interests may even be in conflict.
+Some interests may even be in relation to conflict.
 Therefore, it is even more important to understand which stakeholder interests need to be prioritised, and which issue(s) would fare better if they were not overly addressed.

-Fig. 27 illustrates that stakeholders A, B, C, D, E, and G each have an interest (or stake) in issue I (celebration of the Olympic Day).
-Stakeholder A is also related to stakeholders C and F, because of their joint relationship to Issue II (these want more Olympic digitalisation activities).
-Here subgroups of stakeholder B have a further issue between them (issue III; regarding the Olympic Games coverage media fights to gain exclusivity over the best story).
-Issue IV is interesting for B, C, E, and F. In general, many more stakeholders may be interested in all of these issues, but here only the most important were picked.
-All arrows should be labelled to explain what exactly the interest of the stakeholder is.
-It should be marked whether there are any conflicting interests.
+Fig. 27 illustrates that stakeholders A, B, C, D, E, and G each have an interest (or stake) in Issue I (celebration of the Olympic Day).
+Stakeholder A is also related to Stakeholders C and F through their joint relationship to Issue II (need for more Olympic digitalisation activities).
+The subgroups within Stakeholder B have a further issue between them (Issue III, regarding the Olympic Games coverage, wherein media fights to gain exclusivity over the best story).
+Issue IV is interesting for B, C, E, and F. In general, many more stakeholders may be interested in all of these issues, but here, only the most important were picked.
+All arrows should be labelled to explain where exactly the stakeholder's interest lies.
+Any conflicting interests should also be marked in the diagram.